 Josh’s story, however, is about more than books and the business of book selling.
 It’s also about personal challenges, changing lives, facing failure, and finding the courage to overcome great adversity.
 Yes, all that in just 11½ minutes!
 A gripping reminder that success in business and life requires the ability to “re-adjust” to dire circumstances.

-Despite predictions of the inevitable death of independent bookstores in the US, many are alive and doing quite well.
+Despite predictions of the inevitable death of independent bookstores, many are alive and doing quite well.
 The bookstore scene around the world is mixed, but they’re still treasured in communities, and in a number of European countries, independent counts have remained consistent in the last decade.
 For example, France, where laws protect against predatory pricing, bookstores in Paris can be found just about every other city block, including the famous English-language shop “Shakespeare and Company”, open 7 days a week.

 Inspired to browse a local bookstore?

 Use Indie Bookstore Finder to locate US independent bookstores in your area

 In the UK, try the search tools at Local Bookshops

 Find a bookshop in Australia via the Australian Booksellers Association online search

 If you find yourself wandering the streets of an unfamiliar place, look for these unique bookstores: